Manisha123854/Social-Media-Web-App/README.md

 # Tic Tac Toe Game

 # Overview
-This Python project aims to develop a classic Tic Tac Toe game.
+The aim of this project is to develop a Tic Tac Toe game using python.
 The primary goal is to create a program that allows two players to play against each other.
 It's a fun and strategic game that can be enjoyed by friends and family.

 # Game Description
 Tic Tac Toe is a two-player game played on a 3x3 grid.
 Two players take turns marking the squares on the grid with their symbols.
 The objective is to be the first to get three of their symbols in a row, either horizontally, vertically, or diagonally.